Cholets of El Alto

 The City in the Sky

-El Alto is unique for a few reasons: it’s the highest major city on Earth, and is widely considered the major city with highest percentage of indigenous people.
+El Alto is unique for a few reasons: it’s the highest major city on Earth, and it also has the largest percentage of indigenous inhabitants for a large city.
 It sits at 4,150 meters above sea level, higher than most mountains in the Alps and any city in North America.
 The Aymara, an indigenous people native to Bolivia, make up nearly 80% of its population.

 El Alto carries a radical political history.
 It was the epicenter of the 2003 Gas War, a popular Aymara-led uprising against the privatization of Bolivia’s natural gas reserves that brought hundreds of thousands of people into the streets, toppled a president, and reshaped Bolivian politics.
 This movement was rooted in the same neighborhoods where the buildings in this series stand.